-Thomas J. Shelford is a Resident Artist Member of the Salmagundi Club, and has exhibited in the public collection of the U.S. Ambassador to the Netherlands at The Hague as well as at Grenning Gallery of Sag Harbor NY.
-Thomas has been a drawing instructor at the Long Island Academy of Fine Art and teaches private students in academic drawing and painting.
+Thomas J. Shelford has exhibited in the public collection of the U.S. Ambassador to the Netherlands at The Hague, the Grenning Gallery of Sag Harbor NY, the Salmagundi Club of New York City where he has served as a Board Member, and the Gilles Larrain studio of New York City.
+Thomas has been a classical drawing instructor at the Long Island Academy of Fine Art and teaches workshops and private lessons.

 Thomas obtained his art education outside the mainstream by studying part-time at the Grand Central Academy, an atelier in midtown Manhattan which was founded by Jacob Collins and modeled after 19th-century teaching methods.
 He has studied with leading Realist painters such as Richard Piloco, Robert Armetta, Travis Schlaht, Edward Minoff, Jon DeMartin, and Brian Schumacher.